SciMeditor

 *

 When your work has been edited, I will return it to you by email with an invoice.
 Please pay within 30 days of receiving the invoice.
-You can pay by credit card, bank transfer, or check.
-The invoice will contain instructions on how to pay by all three methods.
-If you wish to pay by credit card while you are on this page, you can do this by clicking the PayPal logo below and then selecting "send" on the right bottom:
+The invoice will contain instructions on how to pay.
+There are two options:

 Frequently Asked Questions